LionelQuintanilla/341-Group-4-Final-Project/README.md

   This is the Jupyter Notebook which includes the implementation and the test run execution results

 # OO Connect-4 PY
-  This is only holds the implementation of the program.
+  This only holds the implementation of the program.
 To run the program, follow the following commands

       pip install python
       python object_oriented_connect4.py